MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-online.md

 ## Authentication

-Business Central Online uses Azure Active Directory (Azure AD) as the authentication method.
+Business Central Online uses Azure Active Directory (Azure AD) as the authentication method, which is automatically set up and managed for you.

 ## Encryption